FIRE ADAPTED BAILEY

 According to the Park County Community Wildfire Protection Plan, “the Bailey area is the largest area of high risk, in that it contains the largest population and amount of development…and is located within and adjacent to heavily forested lands with a high fire occurrence history, including several large fires.
 It has high values at risk, generally high fuels risk, and high ignition risk.”

-Check out our Firewise Page for information on how to become a Firewise Community and our Resources Page for links to a variety of educational materials.
+Check out our What Is Firewise? page for information on how to become a Firewise Community and our Resources Page for links to a variety of educational materials.

 Picture